global-121/121-platform/README.md

 Follow the "[Getting started / installation](services/README.md#getting-started--installation)"-section in the [services/README](services/README.md)-file.

-After that, you can start in development mode by running from the root folder:
+## Start Interfaces
-- `npm run start:services`
+To start all interface just run `npm run start:interfaces` from the root of the project folder.

-To start either of the interfaces in development mode:
+To start an individual interface in development mode:
 - Run `npm run start:<interface-name>`, where `<interface-name>` is one of `pa`, `aw`, `ho`, `referral`.
 - Or explore the specific options(to run the native Android version, for example) as defined in each interface's own `package.json` or `README.md`.